About Me

 In the field

 To balance all the time spent in front of the screen I appreciate any minute I can get to spend in the field.
-In the past I was lucky enough to get onto several research cruises as well as to to explore the life underwater joining several scientific diving expeditions.
+In the past I was lucky enough to get onto several research cruises as well as to explore the life underwater joining several scientific diving expeditions.
 You can find a more detailed list of my past field experiences in the field trips section.

 me_diving Although I really enjoy tweaking code, the best days are spent outside.